urbandroid-team/dont-kill-my-app/_vendors/nokia.md

   The Evenwell Power saver *(com.evenwell.powersaving.g3)* has been disabled by HMD Global for devices running Pie or greater as of 8/2019.
 </div>

-The text below has been left here for a historical read.
+The text below has been left here to preserve the detail and history of events.

 ~~Note: In Feb/March 2019, apparently on a few models distributed in Europe and US, the Evenwell Power Saver has been reworked to not kill the apps as aggressively, which largely resolves all issues for those models.~~